nine03/nine03/README.md

 <br/>

 ## 👀 About Me
-### Hello, I'm Yeongjun Kim
+### 👋 Hi I'm Yeongjun Kim

-I'm a backend developer in South Korea. </br>
+I'm a backend developer in South Korea using the Spring Framework based on Java. </br>

-I'm interested in software development. </br>
+✔️ I try to write code that is reusable and readable. </br>

-I like to communicate with people. </br>
+✔️ I like to communicate with people. </br>

+💡 I'm enjoy fixing errors.
 If you have a difficult problem, please contact me.

 ### 💻 Experience
 - **Guangdong Mingqi Computer Science Co., Ltd (China)** - Frontend developer *(May 2019 ~ May 2020)*